“Have your AST 1 but could use a little refresh or want to sharpen your skills? This course is for you.

 - Welcome, introduction, goals and agenda, waivers

-- Short classroom session before heading into the field
+- Short classroom session before heading into the field to review weather and avalanche observations and forecast

 - Review how to use the avalanche forecast to mitigate avalanche risk